soedinglab/metaeuk/README.md

 :exclamation: If you want to compile metaeuk on macOS, please install and use `gcc` from Homebrew.
 The default macOS `clang` compiler does not support OpenMP and MetaEuk will not be able to run multithreaded.
 Use the following cmake call:

-      CXX="$(brew --prefix)/bin/g++-10" cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..
+      CC="$(brew --prefix)/bin/gcc-13" CXX="$(brew --prefix)/bin/g++-13" cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..

 ## Hardware requirements
 MetaEuk will scale its memory consumption based on the available main memory of the machine.
-MetaEuk needs a CPU with at least the SSE4.1 instruction set to run.
+MetaEuk needs a CPU with at least the SSE2 instruction set to run.